Andy Cohen Comments On The Possibility Of Felicity Huffman Joining The ‘Real Housewives Of Beverly Hills’ Cast

 “She will serve the sentence, perform the community service, not expecting nor wanting any special favors,” the insider explained.
 “This process has been incredibly humbling for Felicity.”

-While actress Lori Loughlin has also been named in the college admissions scandal, she has plead not guilty to her own set of crimes and, as The Inquisitr previously reported, is expected to go to trial in hopes of beating all charges against her.
+While actress Lori Loughlin has also been named in the college admissions scandal, she has pleaded not guilty to her own set of crimes.
+As The Inquisitr previously reported, she is expected to go to trial in hopes of beating all charges against her.

 The Real Housewives of Beverly Hills Season 10 will air on Bravo TV sometime early next year.